lyjelin/Coursera-Certificate/Google-IT-Support/Assessments-IS.md

 - [ ] Authentication
 - [x] **Remote Access**

-9.What underlying symmetric encryption cipher does WEP use?
+9. What underlying symmetric encryption cipher does WEP use?
 - [x] **RC4**
 - [ ] AES
 - [ ] DES
 - [ ] RSA

-10.What key lengths does WEP encryption support?
+10. What key lengths does WEP encryption support?
 Check all that apply.
 - [ ] 40-bit
 - [x] **64-bit**
 - [x] **128-bit**
 - [ ] 256-bit

-11.What's the recommended way to protect a WPA2 network?
+11. What's the recommended way to protect a WPA2 network?
 Check all that apply.
 - [x] **Use a long, complex passphrase**
 - [x] **Use a unique SSID**
 - [ ] Hide the SSID
 - [ ] Use WEP64

-12.If you're connected to a switch and your NIC is in promiscuous mode, what traffic would you be able to capture?
+12. If you're connected to a switch and your NIC is in promiscuous mode, what traffic would you be able to capture?
 Check all that apply.
 - [ ] All traffic on the switch
 - [x] **Broadcast traffic**
 - [ ] No traffic
 - [x] **Traffic to and from you machind**

-13.What could you use to sniff traffic on a switch?
+13. What could you use to sniff traffic on a switch?
 - [ ] Promiscuous Mode
 - [ ] Network hub
 - [ ] DHCP Snooping
 - [x] **Port Mirroring**

-14.What does tcpdump do?
+14. What does tcpdump do?
 - [ ] Handles packet injection
 - [ ] Generates DDoS attack traffic
 - [ ] Brute forces password databases
 - [x] **Perform packet capture and analysis**

-15.Compared to tcpdump, wireshark has a much wider range of supported _______.
+15. Compared to tcpdump, wireshark has a much wider range of supported _______.
 - [ ] Packet sizes
 - [x] **Protocols**
 - [ ] Packet types
 - [ ] Languages

-16.A Network Intrusion Detection System watches for potentially malicious traffic and _______ when it detects an attack
+16. A Network Intrusion Detection System watches for potentially malicious traffic and _______ when it detects an attack
 - [ ] Blicks traffic
 - [ ] Shuts down
 - [ ] Disables network access
 - [x] **Triggers alerts**

-17.What does a Network Intrusion Prevention System do when it detects an attack?
+17. What does a Network Intrusion Prevention System do when it detects an attack?
 - [x] **It blocks the traffic**
 - [ ] It does nothing
 - [ ] It attacks back
 - [ ] It triggers an alert

+## Week 5

+### System Hardening

+1. What is an attack vector?
+- [x] **A mechanism by which an attacker can interact with your network or systems**
+- [ ] The severity of the attack
+- [ ] The classification of attack type
+- [ ] The direction an attack is going in

+2. Disabling unnecessary components serves which purposes?
+Check all that apply.
+- [ ] Increasing performance
+- [ ] Making a system harder to use
+- [x] **Closing attack vectors**
+- [x] **Reducing the attack surface**

+3. What's an attack surface?
+- [ ] The payload of the attack
+- [ ] The target or victim of an attack
+- [ ] The total scope of an attack
+- [x] **The combined sum of all attack vectors in a system or network**

+4. A good defense in depth strategy would involve deploying which firewalls?
+- [ ] Network-based firewalls only
+- [ ] No firewalls
+- [x] **Both host-based and network-based firewalls**
+- [ ] Host-based firewalls only

+5. Using a bastion host allows for which of the following?
+Select all that apply.
+- [x] **Applying more restrictive firewall rules**
+- [ ] Running a wide variety of software securely
+- [x] **Enforcing stricter security measures**
+- [x] **Having more detailed monitoring and logging**

+6. What benefits does centralized logging provide?
+Check all that apply.
+- [x] **It allows for easier logs analysis.**
+- [ ] It prevents database theft.
+- [x] **It helps secure logs from tampering or destruction.**
+- [ ] It blocks malware infections.

+7. What are some of the shortcomings of antivirus software today?
+Check all that apply.
+- [x] **It can't protect against unknown threats.**
+- [ ] It only detects malware, but doesn't protect against it.
+- [ ] It's very expensive.
+- [ ] It only protects against viruses.

+8. How is binary whitelisting a better option than antivirus software?
+- [ ] It's not better.
+It's actually terrible.
+- [ ] It has less performance impact.
+- [ ] It's cheaper.
+- [x] **It can block unknown or emerging threats.**

+9. What does full-disk encryption protect against?
+Check all that apply.
+- [x] **Data theft**
+- [ ] IP spoofing attacks
+- [ ] Malware infections
+- [x] **Tampering with system files**

+10. What's the purpose of escrowing a disk encryption key?
+- [ ] Preventing data theft
+- [ ] Protecting against unauthorized access
+- [x] **Performing data recovery**
+- [ ] Providing data integrity